railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 vagrant ssh
 ```

-Here is what you should see (approximately):
+After typing the last command, here is what you should see (approximately):

 ```text
 C:\Users\Diligent Student\Documents\railsbridge> vagrant init railsbridgebos